RGh0s7/SIEGE-Framework/README.md

 # SIEGE Framework #
-SIEGE Framework is a open source cross site scripting framework written in C# written to simplify Cross Site Scripting
+SIEGE Framework is a open source cross site scripting framework written to simplify Cross Site Scripting across multiple sites / pages
-## Usage ##
+## Lets get started ##
-first of all you should compile this project with any C# Compiler when you got the binary you can create a directory called siege and put all your exploits in it when you are done with putting your exploit directory together you can start or reload the program and use
+First of all you should compile this project with Any C# Compiler.
+When you got the compiled binary you can create a directory called "Siege" and put all your compatible exploits in it.
+When you are done with putting your exploit directory together, you can start or reload the program and use to find the Exploit you want to use.
 ```
 search Example
 ```